ChenitaFrancis-Hare/NoSQL-Challenge/README.md

 5. Some of the number values are stored as strings, when they should be stored as numbers.
 > 5.1.
 Use update_many to convert latitude and longitude to decimal numbers.
 > 5.2.
 Use update_many to convert RatingValue to integer numbers.

+### Part 3: Exploratory Analysis

+Question 1: Which establishments have a hygiene score equal to 20?

+Question 2: Which establishments in London have a RatingValue greater than or equal to 4?

+Question 3: What are the top 5 establishments with a RatingValue of 5, sorted by lowest hygiene score, nearest to the new restaurant added, "Penang Flavours"?

+Question 4: How many establishments in each Local Authority area have a hygiene score of 0?
+Sort the results from highest to lowest, and print out the top ten local authority areas.